 These are the very skills that business thinkers agree will be indispensable as we transition to a new economy.
 Business writer Seth Godin’s new book Linchpin is all about how the industrial model for work design is no longer of much use.
 Godin says that the work that people will be paid for in the future is the difficult, innovative, one-of-a-kind, creative stuff.

 Richard Florida, the urban theorist and best-selling author, agrees.
 He believes that our last recession was a “great reset” that will fundamentally change the work we do and the way we do it.
 That remains to be seen, but it could be seen as marking the end of the consumer-driven postwar economy and the rise of one built on knowledge work and the service sector.

 What About College?

-Although some students pick up some needed skills and attitudes in college and university, those skills, like all learning, are best gained – as unschoolers know – as part of daily life.
+Although some students pick up some needed skills and attitudes in college and university, those skills, like all learning, are best gained – as life learners know – as part of daily life.
 And that realization has led a growing number of academics and economists to question the current idea that everyone needs a formal post-secondary education.

 Robert I. Lerman, an economist at American University advocates an investment in on-the-job apprenticeship training.
 That would, he believes, help young people develop problem-solving, decision-making, conflict resolution, and negotiation abilities – all of which a 2008 survey of more than 2,000 businesses in Washington State found entry-level workers to be lacking.